Cyanobacteria in Drinking Water

 In 2015, USEPA issued health advisory levels for two cyanobacterial toxins.
 The information below is provided to guide drinking water suppliers in preventing, identifying and responding to cyanobacteria blooms.

 More information is available in the Cyanobacteria and Drinking Water: Guidance for Public Water Systems fact sheet and the EPA webpage Cyanobacterial toxins monitored under the Fourth Unregulated Contaminant Monitoring Rule (USEPA).
+You can use our Public Do Not Drink notice template should you need to issue one.

 cyanobacteria mingles with leaves on the surfaceNHDES Bloom Response Strategy